The Friends of the Library are pleased to announce our Spring 2018 program season.

 Poet Emily Rosko charts humanity’s enduring attachments to weather in science and art through readings from her latest collection.
 Part of the 2018 Faculty Lecture Series.
 Lunch provided.
 Register.

-Matthew Barzun, Former Ambassador to Sweden and the United Kingdom, spotlights the importance of volunteerism and civic responsibility for college students in the U.S. The Winthrop Roundtable is reserved exclusively for Friends of the Library at the Contributor-level and above.
+The Winthrop Roundtable is reserved exclusively for Friends of the Library at the Contributor-level and above.